 Are there products that help to reverse premature grey hair?

 If you’re afraid of grey hair when the first grey hair appears, the first thought is to reach for “grey hair shampoo”.
 Contrary to common belief, they have little effect (similar to hair dyes) when the aim is to reverse grey hair.
 They only provide a temporary fix that lasts a few days before the grey reappears.
 Thus, you’ll end up washing your money down the drain – literally.

 These shampoos contain specific plant extracts that are rich in phyto pigments.
 Although your grey will quickly reappear, their long-term use contributes to a gradual darkening of the hair.
 But you’ll end up with a dark tone scattered with grey pigments.

 It is worth looking for a shampoo that contains proteins and B vitamins, as well as numerous minerals.
 It is these ingredients that are designed to protect our hair from external factors, and they also revitalise and increase hair elasticity.
 In addition, B vitamins contribute to the acceleration of hair growth.

-Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair and prevent their loss, our products contains everything your hair needs!
-In addition unlike ordinary hair care products, ours tackle the problem at the root.
-Because a stronger and vitalised scalp produces resistant and, of course, healthy hair.
+Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
+This is because our biotin rich food supplements contains all the essential nutrients for your hair.
+Therefore unlike ordinary hair care products, ours tackle the problem at the root!

 The reasons for premature grey hair can be very diverse.
 The cause could be genes, stress, unhealthy lifestyle, lack of vitamins and minerals, diseases, smoking.
 There are unfortunately no magic pills which make your hair retain its color throughout your life.